acocalypso/dwarfAlp/README.md

 - Provisions the telescope, waits for STA connectivity, acquires the master lock, and starts the HTTP + discovery services.
 - STA IP detection automatically updates `Settings.dwarf_ap_ip` before the server boots.

-### 5. Point your Alpaca client

-Configure clients like NINA to connect to `http://<server-ip>:11111`.
-Discovery responses advertise Telescope/0, Camera/0, Focuser/0, and FilterWheel/0.

 ---

 ## CLI Reference